 Outdoor playground renewal and expansion to offer developmentally appropriate experiences

-School safety & security upgrades
+School safety and security upgrades

 New technology and modernized furnishings